yashsriram/alieneffects-13r3/README.md

 For this specific device `vendor Id = 0x187c` and `product Id = 0x0529`

 Commands can be passed using control transfers of USB protocol.

+# Usage

+* python version
+    * 3.6 is recommended
+    * 3.4 may not work
+* `python main.py` to open Textual User Interface
+    * First field is the themes directory
+    * After setting first field a list of files in the selected directory appears below
+    * Going through them, you can see the theme description (if file is a valid theme) on the right
+    * Enter to select a theme
+    * Some themes have stochasticity (randomness) in them, so applying same theme multiple times can lead to different themes

 # Control transfer: Write operation parameters